wuqi0704/MasterThesis_Tokenization/README.md

 output in *trained_models*

-BiLSTM_Evaluation.py: evaluation of the results on test datasets
+BiLSTM_Evaluation.py: evaluation of the results on test datasets, output in folder *results*

 functions.py: define class BiLSTM, and other helper functions